 For 2nd and 3rd degree connections, viewing full contact information depends on their privacy settings and your LinkedIn subscription.
 Some users make their contact info public, even to those outside their immediate network.

 If the information isn't readily available, consider asking a mutual 1st degree connection for an introduction.
-You can also use tools like Scrupp to find verified email addresses and other contact details.
+Alternatively, some specialized tools can help find publicly available contact information, primarily verified email addresses, for networking purposes.

 Finding a phone number without mutual connections can be challenging due to privacy settings.
 Start by checking the person's LinkedIn profile for publicly displayed contact information.